hiteshreddy403/first-repo/README.md

 # first-repo
 What is the purpose of the repo.
-My name is HITESH REDDY and One thing I cannot live without is food
+My name is HITESH REDDY and One thing I cannot live without is food.